plotnikov938/ppo-keras-tf/README.md

 The implementation is tested on [Pendulum-v0](https://github.com/openai/gym/wiki/Pendulum-v0), [CartPole-v0](https://github.com/openai/gym/wiki/CartPole-v0) and [LunarLander-v2](https://github.com/openai/gym/wiki/Leaderboard#lunarlander-v2) tasks.

 ---
-This project is the part of a datascience portfolio.
+This project is the part of the datascience portfolio.
 Other projects can be found here:
 * [Implementation of progressive groving of GANs with Keras + tensorflow](https://github.com/plotnikov938/pg_gans_keras_tf)
 * [Text classification using CapsNet and multihead relative attention with Keras + tensorflow](https://github.com/plotnikov938/txt_class_keras_tf)
 ---